 The Vedanta Centre Approach to Sivananda Yoga

-We are offering Sivananda classes every Friday (level 2) evening at 18:30.
+We are offering Sivananda classes every Wednesday (level 2/3) and Friday (level 2) evening at 18:30.
 Beginners should take the beginners course.
 Students should be familiar with the alignment principles that the Centre follows, covered in the Beginner's course and Hatha Open Class.

 Peter feels that the Sivananda yoga classes is best attended by those who been practising yoga for a while, so that they can follow the sequence safely and effectively.
 Sivananda yoga is a meditative practice and students will become familiar with Stira Sukham Asanam Ch2.V46 Yoga Sutras of Patanjali.